_isle_of_wight_england_NIC_1109.jpg)

-The creek provides good protection in all but strong north round to east winds.
-The dredged and well-marked ferry channel makes outer access straightforward but beyond it the creek is tidal and new comers should arrive in daylight.
+The creek provides good protection in all but strong northwest to east winds.
+The dredged and well-marked ferry channel makes outer access straightforward, but beyond it, the creek is tidal, and newcomers should arrive in daylight.

 Keyfacts for Wootton Creek (Fishbourne)